WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-01-21-asp-net-mvc-bundles.md

 author: Wolfgang Ofner
 categories: [ASP.NET]
 tags: [CSS, Javascript, Minification, MVC, Optimization]
+description: The Bundles feature is built-in into the MVC framework and helps to organize and optimize CSS and Javascript files.
+In this post, I will show what bundling is, how to use it and what effects it has on the performance of your application.
 ---
 The Bundles feature is built-in into the MVC framework and helps to organize and optimize CSS and Javascript files.
 In this post, I will show what bundling is, how to use it and what effects it has on the performance of your application.